aaronbieber/ssp/content/posts/2018-10-10-change-your-perspective.markdown

 I love trying shots from down low, to see if I can get a more unique foreground or a perspective not usually seen.

-{% img modest drop /images/uploads/change-your-perspective/yellowstone-lake.jpg "Yellowstone Lake" %}
+{{< img "modest drop" "/images/uploads/change-your-perspective/yellowstone-lake.jpg" "Yellowstone Lake" >}}

 This one is from Yellowstone National Park.
 The day was beautiful, but not the best for landscapes.
 Still, the clouds were very interesting.
 At this time of